Listen Live

 ʔaq̓am, Ducks Unlimited Canada, the Nature Trust of B.C. and the Ministry of Water, Land and Resource Stewardship will work together to improve the Bummers Flats wetlands.

-“There is old infrastructure from an old Ducks Unlimited project, where there are dykes along the shoreline of the Kootenay River and plumbing systems to control water levels for waterfowl habitat,” said Matthew Wilson, BC Conservation Lead for Ducks Unlimited Canada.
+“There is old infrastructure from an old Ducks Unlimited project, where there are dikes along the shoreline of the Kootenay River and plumbing systems to control water levels for waterfowl habitat,” said Matthew Wilson, BC Conservation Lead for Ducks Unlimited Canada.

 “That project was done in the 1970s and 80s, now we and our project partners are looking to renaturalize that area and restore floodplain connectivity.”